-James Witt shares his favourite exercises from his beginners improv course and how they help his students.
+James Witt shares his favourite exercises from his beginners improv course.

 Talking about a shared holiday in pairs and starting every new sentence with ‘Yes And’.
 This really gets the players on the same page in a fun and inventive low-pressure way.
 I find it a good bonding exercise too and often my students have big smiles on their faces conjuring up these false memories.